nunogand/old_site/_posts/2018-02-01-Omelas_eng.md

 ---
 layout: post
-title: "The ones who walk away from Omelas"
+title: The ones who walk away from Omelas
+excerpt: >-
-excerpt: "With a clamor of bells that set the swallows soaring, the Festival of Summer came to the city Omelas,"
+  With a clamor of bells that set the swallows soaring, the Festival of Summer came to the city Omelas,
-date:   2018-02-01 08:10:10
+date: "\_ 2018-02-01 08:10:10"
-categories: [Sci-Fi]
+categories:
+  - Sci-Fi
-tags: [Sci-Fi]
+tags:
+  - Sci-Fi
 comments: false
 image:
   feature: planets.jpg
+published: true
 ---

 The Ones Who Walk Away From Omelas - Ursula K Le Guin